When we hear the term "lynching," we think of horrible old days in the South where mobs would kill people and leave them hanging from trees.

 Relation to Rioting

-Stated in Penal Code 404 and 405, "participation in a riot" is a misdemeanor punishable by up to one year of jail.
-Stated in Penal Code 404.6, "incitement to riot" is likewise a misdemeanor with a one year maximum sentence.
+Stated in Penal Code 404 and 405, "participation in a riot" is a misdemeanor punishable by up to one year in jail.
+Stated in Penal Code 404.6, "incitement to riot" is likewise a misdemeanor with a one-year maximum sentence.

 Since a lynching by definition happens in the context of a riot--or an attempted lynching amidst an incitement to riot--these crimes could alternatively be charged.